 The 2017 tax law significantly increased the exemption amounts and the phaseout thresholds for AMT.
-For 2022, the exemption and phaseout thresholds, indexed for inflation, are as follows:
+For 2023, the exemption and phaseout thresholds, indexed for inflation, are as follows:

-- For married taxpayers filing jointly, the exemption amount increased from \$114,600 to \$118,100, and the phaseout threshold increased from \$1,047,200 to \$1,079,800. - For married taxpayers filing separately, the exemption amount increased from \$57,300 to \$59,050, and the phaseout threshold increased from \$523,600 to \$539,900. - For all other individuals, the exemption amount increased from \$73,600 to \$75,900, and the phaseout threshold increased from \$523,600 to \$539,900.
+- For married taxpayers filing jointly, the exemption amount increased from \$118,100 to \$126,500, and the phaseout threshold increased from \$1,079,800 to \$1,156,300. - For married taxpayers filing separately, the exemption amount increased from \$59,050 to \$63,250, and the phaseout threshold increased from \$539,900 to \$578,150. - For all other individuals, the exemption amount increased from \$75,900 to \$81,300, and the phaseout threshold increased from \$539,900 to \$578,150.

 Certain situations, including the exercise of incentive stock options (ISOs), can trigger AMT liability for taxpayers who would not ordinarily be subject to it.
-However, the changes introduced by the 2017 tax law make it more likely that even if you were subject to AMT in prior years, this is less likely to be the case in tax years 2018 through 2025.

 Your alternative minimum taxable income, less any applicable AMT exemption, is multiplied by 26 percent and reduced, within certain limitations, by any allowable foreign tax credit.
-The AMT rate increases to 28% for married taxpayers filing separately with AMT income in excess of \$103,050 and for all other taxpayers whose AMT income exceeds \$206,100.
+The AMT rate increases to 28% for married taxpayers filing separately with AMT income in excess of \$110,350 Rev. Proc.
+2022-38, sec.
+11 and for all other taxpayers whose AMT income exceeds \$220,700.
 If the resulting minimum tax exceeds your regular tax, you are subject to an AMT liability equal to the difference.

-The 3.8 percent tax on an individual's net investment income-also known as the "net investment income tax," discussed in Chapter 2-is not taken into consideration in determining whether, and how much, AMT liability is imposed.
+The 3.8 percent tax on an individual's net investment income - also known as the "net investment income tax," discussed in Chapter 2-is not taken into consideration in determining whether, and how much, AMT liability is imposed.